DNAstack/ga4gh-search-adapter-google-sheets/README.md

 requests by fetching data from Google Sheets via the Google Sheets API.
 With this service in place, any Dataset API Client can pull data from Google Sheets worksheets.

-This is a work in progress.
-It's being worked on alongside an evolving specification, and it will not always correspond 1:1 with that spec.

 # Quick Start